Rangi42/polishedcrystal/README.md

 * Abilities
 * Natures
 * Wonder Trade system like Red++ (replace the Pokécom Center's Mobile Trade System)
-* Replace HM01 Cut with Machete item, and HM05 Flash with Flashlight item
+* Replace HM01 Cut with Machete item, and HM05 Flash with Bell Lantern item
 * Make Rock Smash an HM
 * Merge Nidoran ♂ and ♀, using a multiple-sprite system like Unown
 * Evening from 5–7 PM (change morning from 4−9 AM)